devcontainers-contrib/nanolayer/README.md

 `nanolayer` helps keep container layers as small as possible.

-It does so by automaticly deleting any installation leftovers (such as apt-get update lists, ppas, etc)
+It does so by automatically deleting any installation leftovers (such as apt-get update lists, ppas, etc)

 ## Installation